Cramer-Rao Bounds for Target Parameter Estimation in a Bi-Static IRS-Assisted Radar Configuration: Signal Model

 Accordingly, the overall received signal at the transceiver can be written as

 where $\mathbf{v}(t,t_l)$ is an additive white Gaussian noise (AWGN) vector.
 For conventional targets, $\alpha^{\mathrm{ms}}_k$ is typically large; hence, returns from both paths must, in principle, be processed.
-However, since the monostatic and IRS-assisted paths incur different delays, the corresponding contributions can be separated and processed independently.
-This separation can be achieved via beam-space processing.
-Because the direction (and hence the spatial signature) of the IRS relative to the phased-array radar is known, we construct $M$ receive beams steered toward the IRS with some degree of overlap.
-The beam-space output sampled at fast-time interval $T_s$ is then given by
+However, because the path delays differ between the monostatic path and the path via the IRS, the signals must be processed independently.
+This can be accomplished by beam-space processing or by having a dedicated receive array looking towards the IRS panel.
+Since parameter extraction from conventional targets using the monostatic path is well studied, we focus our study on the parameter estimation from the IRS path.
+The signal received by this array from only the IRS path is given by: